simonw/s3-image-proxy/README.md

 Here [are some notes](https://github.com/dogsheep/dogsheep-photos/issues/4) on creating an S3 bucket with the right credentials.

+If you want to be able to access the original image files, set a `ORIGINAL_TOKEN` with a secret token that you plan to use to access the originals.

 ## Deployment

 You can deploy this tool directly to [Vercel](https://vercel.com/).
 You'll need to set the necessary environment variables.